SvenEwald/xmlbeam/README.md

    Because XMLBeam uses the DOM as backend, changes will reflect automatically in projections.

  * Easy name space handling.
    Name spaces of elements and attributes are directly usable in projections by default.
 They don't leak into your Java API.

+ * API Mimicry .
+   XMLBeam is so flexible that it can be used to mimicry other APIs.
+See tutorial e08 where the DOM4J API is imitated.

 You don't need XMLBeam if: